bpuklich/refinerycms-wordpress-import/README.md

 ### 3. Wordpress media/Refinery Image and Resource tasks

-For a working media import the site with the media URLs must still be online.
+For a succesfull media import the site with the media URLs must still be online.
 The gem downloads the files from the old site and imports them into Refinery.
 THis step must happen after the pages and posts have been imported so that new file urls can be added to the content.

 The Wordpress XML dump contains absolute links to media files linked inside posts, like: